ZackDev/zackdev.github.io/_posts/2020-03-24-corona-chart-for-germany.md

 {% include corona.html %}

-The total daily cases in the first chart is taken from the [CSSE Github Repository][1] repository.
+The total daily cases in the first chart is taken from the [CSSE Github Repository][1].
 The day to day increase in cases is a calculation on that data.
 The second chart's weekly performed tests data comes from [Robert Koch Institute][2].

 [1]: <https://github.com/CSSEGISandData/COVID-19> "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University"